 7 Get Some RestSee on map

 Stay in style at The Hive, a new boutique hotel where each of its 14 suites are fully equipped with kitchens, spa-like bathrooms and luxury linens.
 Dreamers Welcome, another luxury stay, isn’t your typical bed and breakfast.
 The post-Victorian era home turned high-design accommodation offers amazing amenities like private yoga sessions and complimentary vegan breakfasts.
 In Kure Beach, Kure Lighthouse Inn boasts nine newly appointed luxury apartment rentals where you can take in Atlantic Ocean views without leaving your room.
-The Aloft Wilmington at Coastline Center is slated to open in late summer 2021 with new outdoor perks like a pet-friendly “Front Yard” and a rooftop bar.
+The Aloft Wilmington at Coastline Center opened in 2021 with outdoor perks like a pet-friendly “Front Yard” and a rooftop bar.

 8 Just Breathe